-A devotion to transparency ensures that both our employees and our retirement plan clients get service free of hidden agendas.
+A devotion to transparency ensures that our retirement plan clients get service free of hidden agendas.

 Last year, the Securities and Exchange Commission (SEC) proposed an investment-advice rule that—if implemented—would alter the standard of conduct of broker-dealers and provide more clarity around the relationship between individual investors and their investment professionals.
 The SEC effort was prompted in part by the regulatory uncertainty generated by the Department of Labor’s 2016 “fiduciary rule,” one that was recently vacated by the Fifth Circuit Court of Appeals.
 In short, the SEC rule aims to hold financial advisors to a higher standard.
 At Brighton Jones, we’re already there.

 The Retirement Plan Advisory Group at Brighton Jones maintains an ERISA 3(38) position across our entire investment lineup.
 Most retirement plan advisors won’t take that level of fiduciary responsibility because they are afraid to take on the liability that comes with it.
 At Brighton Jones, adopting a complete investment fiduciary stance aligns with the original principles on which we were founded.

 Our founders, Charles Brighton and Jon Jones, saw an opportunity to offer comprehensive advice across a client’s entire balance sheet and only receive compensation from our client.
 At the time, the financial advisory model was utterly broken—sales were paramount, not service.
 Far too many advisors pushed esoteric financial arrangements and limited investment options that would net them the highest commission.

 From day one, Brighton Jones has delivered objective, fee-only advice our clients deserve.
 While transparency in the financial industry has improved in the two decades since our founding, we’re still ahead of the curve with our relentless focus on the most underrated business model in the world: do the right thing for your client and they will appreciate it.